Simulation-based marginal likelihood for cluster strong lensing cosmology: Conclusions

-The approach described above is an exciting new strategy for calculating the evidence for observing strong lensing galaxy clusters for a chosen cosmological hypothesis. {\it However}, we recognise that the calculation involves running computer simulations that can take months.
-We find that the evidence would vary by a factor of three or so only if the most unrealistic simulations are employed, with significant overcooling or otherwise lacking radiative processes entirely.
+The approach described above is an exciting new strategy for estimating the marginal likelihood for a given cosmology using strong lensing galaxy clusters. {\it However}, we recognise that the calculation involves running computer simulations that can take months.
+We find that the marginal likelihood would vary by a factor of three or so only if the most unrealistic simulations are employed, with significant overcooling or otherwise lacking radiative processes entirely.
 We invite development of cosmological simulations that include a large range of hydrodynamical processes with different philosophies for the implementation of sub-grid physics, feedback models and implementation of hydrodynamical schemes.
 We expect simulations run under a range of cosmological models to be analysed in a manner equivalent to that demonstrated in the present work to allow eventual model selection.
 Our findings suggest that if a model-comparison study was carried out using a simulation based on an alternative cosmological hypothesis and resulted in a Bayes factor of 20 or more (see equation~\ref{eqn:bayesfactor}), then \DMsim~simulations would be sufficient.
 However, in the event that the $R$ is found to be smaller, then the computationally expensive hydrosimulations would be necessary.

 Cluster selection is an important factor, however, particularly the choice by dynamical state.
 Samples that include clusters in unrelaxed dynamical states are problematic: they introduce a large amount of scatter in the lensing-mass scaling relation, which consequently weakens the constraints on $\alpha$ and $\beta$ and reduces the power of cosmological test.
 On the other hand, relaxed sub-samples are smaller in number, which have a similar effect.
 Furthermore, since some measures of strong lensing (e.g. $\EinRadMed$) can be highly sensitive to merging events (and line of sight on the sky), smaller samples will suffer more from occasional boosts in lensing efficiency, and weaken the strength of statistical tests.
 We warn against using theoretical models that assume a relaxed morphology to analyse an observational sample that includes clusters undergoing mergers.
 Instead, we recommend the use of effective Einstein radius to characterise strong lensing in a large homogeneous sample of relaxed clusters selected with automated methods, such as those of \citet{Mantz2015}.